webix-hub/gitbook-webix-jet/details/services.md

 | Events     | Actions                      | Child->Parent | Many      |
 | Services   | State Requests               | Any           | Many      |

 Also remember that you can't use the same service for two instances of a view class, e.g. if you create a file manager with two identical file views.
+Use services if other ways aren't possible.